samice15/PlaywrightAutomationTest/README.md

 ## To run the test :

-1. Open your terminal and wtite npx playwright test Swaglab.spec.js
+1. Open your terminal and write npx playwright test Swaglab.spec.js

 ## To see the result :

-1. Open your terminal and wtite npx playwright show-report (For Playwright Report) npx allure serve allure-results (For Allure Report)
+1. Open your terminal and write npx playwright show-report (For Playwright Report)

+   allure generate allure-results allure-report --clean (For Allure Report) allure open allure-report (For Allure Report)